smenjas/essentials/README.md

 different implementations on different systems.

 If you don't already have a ~/.gitconfig, the setup script will copy the example (this/dotfiles/gitconfig) and open a text editor.
-Scroll to the bottom, and tell git your name and email address.
+Tell git your name and email address.

 Voila!
 My idea of a basic development environment.